-Do I have to enroll for a 7 or 8-week session?
-You are free to take classes on a drop in basis or to enroll for a full session.
-We strongly encourage you to enroll for an entire session if you can.
+Do I have to enroll in the entire semester?
+You are free to take classes on a drop in basis or to enroll in the full semester.
+We strongly encourage you to enroll for an entire semester if you can.
 When you come to class each week with the same teacher and the same group of students, it creates an enhanced learning environment for everyone.
 Your teacher gets to know you and your needs.
 You develop camaraderie with your yoga friends.
 You get the experience of building up your knowledge week by week.

-If I enroll for a session, can I make up any classes that I miss?
-You may make up missed classes, any time during the current session, by attending another one.
+If I enroll for the semester, can I make up any classes that I miss?
+You may make up missed classes, any time during the current semester, by attending another one.
 Students who are continually enrolled may do a make-up any time, without expiration.
 Students who do not re-enroll should do their make-up during the semester for which they are enrolled.

 How is Iyengar Yoga different from other methods of yoga?
 Iyengar Yoga is a classic form of yoga that uses breath and alignment to create integrated action and awareness.
 Classes are conducted without music so students can focus on specific instructions and develop a quiet, alert state of mind.
 Poses are generally practiced one at a time so that details of alignment can be taught.
 Strength and stamina are developed by learning to hold the poses, rather than by jumping from pose to pose.
 Students learn and progress though verbal instructions, observation of the teacher’s demonstrations, watching the teacher work with other students, and individual suggestions and hands on corrections.

 What if I have experience in another method of yoga?
 Yoga methods can vary widely.
-We recommend that students with experience in another method of yoga take at least one session of the Intro class to learn the basics of the Iyengar approach.
+We recommend that students with experience in another method of yoga spend some time in the Intro class to learn the basics of the Iyengar approach.
 If you feel the class is not challenging you, you can talk to your instructor about trying a different level.
 We are happy to work with you to find the class that best suits your needs.